mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-in zero-gravity in a ship that is under attack, hacking a military-grade computer network, disarming a terrorist bomb, or convincing a city of superstitious natives that you are a peaceful trader and not a demon from the outer darkness when you don’t speak a word of their language.
+in zero-gravity in a ship that is under attack, hacking a military-grade computer network, disarming a terrorist bomb, or convincing a city of superstitious natives that you are a peaceful trader and not a demon from the outer darkness when you don't speak a word of their language.
 Formidable tasks have a difficulty DM of –6–6.

 TASK DIFFICULTY DICE MODIFIERS